dadmor/WordExpress-server/README.md

 $ npm run start
 ```

+if you have problem with babel use yarn

 Using the `/config/sample-config.json` as a template, create a `development.json` and `production.json` config file.
 These files will contain the connection details to your development and production WordPress databases, respectively.

 ## Extending the Schema